bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/SI_CH3_Revealing the Isles.md

 With some play time under your belt, you’ll become familiar with the structure of the oracles and find your preferred approaches.

 ## OTHER REMINDERS
 The tables in this section are a tool.
 Use them as you like to help envision the world, introduce encounters and events, and move your story forward.
-Here are a few additional tips for making the most of the oracles. [[OCL_Using Oracles|See page 291]] in the _Starforged_ rulebook for more.
+Here are a few additional tips for making the most of the oracles. [[SF_CH5_Using Oracles|See page 291]] in the _Starforged_ rulebook for more.

 - **Use tables as a pick-list:** Oracles aren’t just for rolling.
 You’re free to scan a table and pick an option that is a good fit.
 This is particularly true when building on established facts.
 However, remember that the generators—particularly for locations, characters, and ships—are often structured to include a mix of common and rare answers.
 For example, an encountered ship might be carrying treasure, but this is a rare find as defined by the odds of the _[[SI_CH3_Ship Boarding#Oracle Ship Cargo|Cargo]]_ table (page 139).
 Follow the fiction, treating unusual events and discoveries as special.
 - **Peel the onion:** When initially encountering a location, character, or ship, use the oracle tables for details you would perceive as first impressions, such as the Character First Look table (page 186).
 Make a roll or two, envision the result as appropriate to the situation, make some assumptions to fill in the gaps, and move on with your story.
 Then use other tables to reveal new details over time.
-- **Build oracle arrays and campaign elements:** An oracle array helps you choose from among a set of relevant tables, while a campaign elements oracle reveals the focus of an encounter or situation. [[OCL_Using Oracles#More Oracle Options|See pages 384-385]] of the _Starforged_ rulebook for details.
+- **Build oracle arrays and campaign elements:** An oracle array helps you choose from among a set of relevant tables, while a campaign elements oracle reveals the focus of an encounter or situation. [[SF_CH5_Using Oracles#More Oracle Options|See pages 384-385]] of the _Starforged_ rulebook for details.

 *113 REVEALING THE ILSES*